 SECTION III.
-ELIGIBILITY
+QUALIFICATIONS

-and Special Orders of this organization are eligible to petition for membership.
+of sixteen years are eligible for membership.

-1.)
-In order to be considered for induction, a former member must earn a minimum of six voting points within the prior period of thirteen consecutive months.
+In order to be considered for reinstatement into the ranks, former active duty members must pay any delinquent debt owed to the Company and earn a minimum of six points within a period of thirteen consecutive months.

 .SECTION IV.
 ALLEGIANCE